muhammeddincmdx/muhammeddincmdx/README.md

 ## Hi 👋, I'm Muhammed
-### I am meachatronic engineering student and also ı interested some different areas .They are data science, ai, biological articles and any techonogical developments.
+### I am mechatronic engineering student and also i am interested in some different areas.
+They are data science, ai, biological articles and any techonogical developments.